YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 ## Well done, you've completed Campaign Mode.

-Once you are online and happy with the Wordpress deployment service you have chosen, please add a DNS entry to your static ip address found within your Kubernetes cluster (Resource Group MC_XXX) and inform the proctors of your Traffic Manager's URL.
+Once you are online and happy with the Wordpress deployment service you have chosen, please add a DNS entry to your Static Azure Public IP address found within your Kubernetes cluster (look for a Resource Group in the Azure Portal following the format MC_XXX) and inform the proctors of your URL.
+Alternatively, if you plan on following the high availability path below where you'll set up Traffic Manager, do that first and provide the proctors with the Traffic Manager DNS name instead.

 ---
 # Now it's time to choose your own adventure...